kamiloses/FriendHub-Backend/README.md

 <br><br><h2>Posts</h2>
 You can write posts.
-I have implemented the 'findAll' method on the backend side, and on the home page, all the posts will be displayed.
+At this moment there is implemented 'findAll' method on the backend side, and on the home page, all the posts will be displayed.
 I have implemented functions to like and retweet posts, as well as to undo likes and retweets.
 You can also check how many likes and retweets a post has, and depending on your choice, the button will change.
 ![image](https://github.com/user-attachments/assets/180f0e44-ff92-4680-a4f6-9d0d55dbbef6)